minhaz1217/devops-notes/38. simulate ingress with nginx/README.md

 ### Make sure the that service is up using
 `kubectl get svc`

+Go back one directory by using `cd ..`
 ### Brining up the payment service and pod from `payment service` folder
 `cd "payment service"`
 ### To first we create replica set